NetLogo/Time-Extension/README.md

 *time:go*

-Dispatch all of the events in the discrete event schedule.
+Dispatch (execute) all of the events in the discrete event schedule.
 When each event is executed, NetLogo’s tick counter (and any LogoTime variables anchored to ticks) is updated to that event’s time.
-It's important to note that this command will continue to dispatch events until the discrete event schedule is empty.
+Note that this command will continue to dispatch events until the discrete event schedule is empty.
 If repeating events are in the discrete event schedule or if procedures in the schedule end up scheduling new events, it's possible for this to become an infinite loop.

     time:go